Old Mackinac Point Light: Deactivation and preservation

 The completion of the Mackinac Bridge in 1957 eliminated the need for the light.
 Since the Mackinac Bridge has lights on it at night, the bridge became a much better aid to navigation than the light.

 In 1960, the lighthouse property was purchased by the Mackinac Island State Park Commission, incorporating it into surrounding Fort Michilimackinac State Park.
 The Old Mackinac Point Lighthouse was added to the National Register of Historic Places in November 1969, as Reference #69000068 (listed as: Mackinac Point Lighthouse).

 It is also a registered Michigan Historic Landmark.
-The Michigan Historical Marker on site states:
+The Michigan Historical Marker on site, erected in 1977 as Registered Site S-0377, states:

-Mackinac Point Lighthouse.
-The lighthouse complex, including the lightkeeper's quarters and tower, was reopened to the public in 2004 by Mackinac State Historic Parks as part of the Fort Michilimackinac complex.
-The light's original Fresnel lens is on display.
-An admission fee is charged.

-A state historical marker was erected in 1972.
-It is Registered Site S0377.
-The marker states:

-"This lighthouse is opposite the turning point for ships making the difficult passage through the Straits of Mackinac, one of the busiest crossroads of the Great Lakes.
+"Mackinac Point Light.
+This lighthouse is opposite the turning point for ships making the difficult passage through the Straits of Mackinac, one of the busiest crossroads of the Great Lakes.
 McGulpin Point Light, two miles to the west, had been established in 1856, but it was not visible from all directions.
 In 1889 Congress appropriated funds for the construction of a steam-powered fog signal here, which went into operation on November 5, 1890.
 Construction of the light tower and attached lightkeepers' dwelling began, and the light was first displayed on October 25, 1892.
 Heavy iron and brass castings were used throughout the structure, and the light was visible to ships sixteen miles away.
 In operation until 1958, the lighthouse is now a maritime museum."

 In 2000, serious restoration was undertaken, with the intent of restoring it to its appearance around 1910.
+The lighthouse complex, including the lightkeeper's quarters and tower, was reopened to the public in 2004 by Mackinac State Historic Parks as part of the Fort Michilimackinac complex.
+The light's original Fresnel lens is on display.
+In addition, starting in 2018, major exterior and interior masonry restoration was undertaken by National Restoration Inc. The castle-style structure, which design is unique in the Great Lakes was restored.

-The lighthouse is reopened to the public, and the castle-style structure, which design is unique in the Great Lakes was restored. the first floor is fully accessible, and includes period furnishings and accoutrement, plus hands-on exhibits that test one's nighttime navigation skills, light a miniature Fresnel lens, and put on Lighthouse keeper clothing.
+As a result of these restorations, the first floor is fully accessible, and includes period furnishings and accoutrement, plus hands-on exhibits that test one's nighttime navigation skills, light a miniature Fresnel lens, and put on Lighthouse keeper clothing.
 Historic interpreters lead tours up the tower and into the lantern room.

-Starting in 2018, major exterior and interior masonry restoration was undertaken by National Restoration Inc.
+An admission fee is charged.